usaid-cs/yesterday-i-learned/random.md

 1. In the first episode ever, if Rick could go to a dimension where bone-healing serum is available in every corner drug store, why didn't he also go to a dimension where megaseeds are available in every corner drug store?
 1. Korean chopsticks are made of metal just because [they have a lot of metal](https://www.reddit.com/r/WatchandLearn/comments/7n0k79/3_different_types_of_chopsticks_xpost/dry6gs6/)...?
 But if they have a lot of metal, why try to save metal by making metal chopsticks short and flat...?
 1. If you are neither black, white, nor hispanic, then chances are [you aren't in prison](https://www.statista.com/statistics/221003/number-of-us-state-prisoners-in-custody-by-race-or-hispanic-origin/).
 Percentage wise, that's 1.1% for blacks, 0.19% for whites, and 0.48% for hispanics.
-1. Nixon was the only US president to resign from office.
 1. Martin's speech contains the line: [I have a dream.
 My four little children will one day live in a nation, where they will not be judged by the color of our skin, but by the content of their character.
 I have a dream to be let freedom ring and wind it happen, when we allow freedom ring when we let it ring from every village and every Hamlet, from every state and every city, we will be able to speed up that day, when all of God's children, black men and white men, Jews and Gentiles, Protestants and Catholics, will be able to join hands, and sing in the words of the old Negro spiritual: *"Free at last, Free at last, Thank God almighty we are free at last."*](https://www.youtube.com/watch?v=vnVwvPpdFeY) He died the night after his Mountaintop speech (same video).
 Then JFK's brother Rob told the black people that he was killed, with a poem (same video).
 1. The world's worst beer by bitterness is the [Carbon Smith **FUCKS UP YOUR SHIT** IPA](https://firstwefeast.com/drink/hoppiest-beers-of-all-time/carbon-smith), at 2600 IBUs, presumably brewed to make hipsters shut the FUCK up (speculation).
 1. "No ragrets" came from [a movie](https://www.youtube.com/watch?v=_DnKNClu2XM), so it's not funny anymore.
 (We're the Millers, with wrinkly Rachel in it)